-17 In this realm the terms 'grid defection' and 'load defection' are commonly invoked to describe the process of customers choosing to meet the entirety or majority of their energy demand through on-site DERs such as rooftop solar and behind-themeter storage for primarily financial reasons.
+22 In this realm, the terms grid defection and load defection are commonly invoked to describe the process of customers choosing to meet the entirety or majority of their energy demand through on-site DERs such as rooftop solar and behind-themeter storage for primarily financial reasons.
 Of course, in countries with highly unreliable grids, customers may have little choice but to use other means for their energy needs.

-18 Importantly, such customer behavior could ultimately be quite desirable to regulators depending on the specifics of their power system.
+23 Importantly, such customer behavior could ultimately be quite desirable to regulators depending on the specifics of their power system.

-- Reduce administrative requirements for utilities-The implementation of DPV-plus-storage programs may drive new administrative requirements for utilities, in particular associated with processing interconnection applications and implementing new billing procedures.
-Different approaches to designing interconnection processes or metering requirements may have implications for the administrative workload for utilities.
-For instance, encouraging utilities to transition to standardized online portals for processing interconnection applications can drastically reduce the amount of time and labor needed for each application compared to processing applications individually by hand (Peterson and Reiter 2017). - Avoid new requirements on existing systems-Changing metering or other technical requirements after systems are already installed can be expensive and administratively burdensome.
+interconnection processes or metering requirements may have implications for the administrative workload for utilities.
+For instance, encouraging utilities to transition to standardized online portals for processing interconnection applications can drastically reduce the amount of time and labor needed for each application compared to processing applications individually by hand (Peterson and Reiter 2017).

+• Avoid new requirements on existing systems-Changing metering or other technical requirements after systems are already installed can be expensive and administratively burdensome.
 Regulators may wish to consider decisions surrounding metering requirements, technical configurations, and interconnection requirements in light of not only the current role of DPV-plus-storage systems on the power system, but also how that role may change over time, particularly if that future role may involve more grid interactivity.
 Along similar lines, regulators may wish to design rules such that existing regulations for grid-tied DPV systems also apply to DPV systems that are retrofitted with storage, which can reduce uncertainty and burdens for customers seeking to add storage to their existing DPV systems.
 Particularly in jurisdictions with large amounts of existing grid-tied DPV systems, creating clear and streamlined "on-ramps" for customers adding storage to an existing DPV system may be an important regulatory consideration.